Windows

 When the Login

-method login permission parameters pass in null strings, the login interface will not provide options to edit username and hide email (Fig 2).
+method login permission parameters pass in null strings, the login screen will not provide options to edit username and hide email (Fig 2).
 In the callback, the email

 and fullName